Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

+- This season, Jayson Tatum has made 9.8 shots per game, which accounts for 21.0% of his team's total makes.

+- He's taken 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.

-- Tatum's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Tatum's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Defensively, the Heat are second in the league, giving up 109.8 points per game.
+- Defensively, the Heat are ranked second in the league, conceding 109.8 points per contest.

 - Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the league.